TickleThePanda/carpe-dm/src/view/adventures/the-vanquished-chapter-4.md

 It is a *Shield Guardian* with a bonus of +9 to hit instead because of its ability to read thoughts.
 It will try to stay at the top of the pyramid and will push them down.

-## Events in Renauria

-For every day that passes while the party is in Lunia, events continue to go on in Renauria.
-On day:
-1. \-
-2. \-
-3. Orcs move to take Carnelu
-4. \-
-5. Carnelu, a village east of the Renau mountains, is taken by the Orcs
-6. A band of rouges break into the City of Renaura and kidnap the elvish children
-7. Elydir finds the Wizard who knows of the location of Nar
-8. \-
-9. Elydir sends an Orcish army to put Renaura under siege
-10. \-
-11. \-
-12. Renaura is under siege by the Orcish army
-13. \-
-14. Lady Pertana is assassinated
-15. Renaura is taken and is ruled under marshal law
-16. Elydir makes Renaura her capital

 ## References